VenteraDevOps/piipan/query-tool/docs/query-tool.md

 Any users that are authenticated but not authorized to view the page will be redirected to a "Not Authenticated" page to let them know their role or location is not valid for the page.

+Additionally, certain areas of the app will require certain roles.
+For example, that edit section of the Match Details page is only available to users that have a role that can edit a match.
+The valid roles are set up in the appsettings "Roles" section.
+Each area takes in an array of roles that can perform the action, and as long as you contain any of these roles you have permission to use the functionality.

 ## Testing

 Tests will be run on the continuous integration server, but